Your Swansea till works in the Mumbles cafe and freezes at the Rhossili kiosk where the queue is longest

 Exactly what you get

 A till that keeps selling where Swansea tourism actually trades.
 Concretely: offline-first transaction handling with secure local queuing, bilingual Welsh and English receipts, multi-site consolidation that rolls seasonal kiosks into one set of takings, and a card-scheme-compliant payment integration.
 Sales sync to your accounting software and inventory management software the moment signal returns.
-For a venue or multi-location operation this pairs with your booking software and feeds business intelligence dashboards so you can see takings by site and by week.
+For a venue or multi-location operation this pairs with your booking software and feeds business intelligence (BI) dashboards so you can see takings by site and by week.

 How to choose a developer in Swansea